 Calculating the value of a New Jersey workers' comp claim is a complicated and detailed process.
 Whether a settlement amount is fair depends on a series of factors, including the severity of your injury, your need for ongoing medical care, your pre-injury wages, your ability to return to work, and any conflicting evidence in your claim (for example, that your injury isn't work-related).
 If you don't already have one, you should seriously consider consulting with a New Jersey workers' comp lawyer before accepting a settlement offer.
 Without the help of a lawyer, many workers undervalue their claims and accept inadequate settlements.

 You won't have to pay income taxes on your workers' comp settlement.
 However, other items might be deducted from your settlement check, including:

 To learn more about these deductions, read our article discussing how much of your settlement you will get to keep.

 Your settlement isn't final until the New Jersey Division of Workers' Compensation reviews it and determines it is in your best interests.
 For both Section 20 and Section 22 settlements, you will complete a series of forms that explain the terms and conditions of the settlement.
 If you are entering a Section 20 settlement, you also must attend a settlement hearing.
 At this hearing, a workers' comp judge will review your settlement, ask you questions, and make sure you understand that you are entering a full and final settlement.

-Practically speaking, the division approves most workers’ comp settlements—especially if you have a lawyer.
-If you are unrepresented the judge will scrutinize your settlement more carefully to ensure it is in your best interest.
+Practically speaking, the division approves most workers' comp settlements—especially if you have a lawyer.
+If you are unrepresented the judge will scrutinize your settlement more carefully to ensure it is in your best interests.